Electrical Wiring for a Bath Light Fan Combo

 Notice: Modifying existing wiring or installing additional bathroom electrical wiring should be done according to local and national electrical codes with a permit and be inspected.

-- John, you may have to use a voltage tester to identify the wiring.
+- When installing a bathroom fan unit it is best to use a voltage tester to identify the wiring.

 - What you are describing tells me that: